Herman Bliden (1878 – 1932) and Family

 in 1935, she married Jack Simmons in Bloemfontein.

 Her husband had a printing business.
-Her sons still remember the linotype machine and the printer boxes which became popular for holding miniatures.
+Her sons still remember the linotype machine and the printer boxes which later became popular for holding miniatures.

 David remembers the following about his father’s business: